• Twitter

 Our specialist solvent free coatings offer exceptional durability, they are WRAS approved for potable water, and are suitable for tanks made from most types of material, including glass reinforced plastic (GRP), concrete and steel.
 We are so confident in the long lasting performance of our tank coating system that we guarantee it for up to 10 years for complete peace of mind.

-Our specialist water storage tank lining, protective coating and repair solutions offer a number of important benefits including:
+Our specialist water tank lining, protective coating and repair solutions offer a number of important benefits including:

 Lining can be significantly more cost effective than removing a failing or leaking water tank.
 It also means that the life of existing retaining structures can be extended significantly.